yugabyte/yugabyte-db/docs/content/latest/explore/multi-region-deployments/row-level-geo-partitioning.md

     );
     ```

-1. Next, create one partition per desired geography under the parent table.
+1. Next, create one partition per desired geography under the parent table, and assign each to the  applicable tablespace.
 Here, you create three table partitions: one for the EU region called `transactions_eu`, another for the India region called `transactions_india,` and a third default partition for the rest of the regions called `transactions_default`.

     ```sql
     CREATE TABLE transactions_eu